 Those details change the feel of the same basic pattern.

-- there is an inner entry or short hall before the stairs
+- There's an inner entry or short hall before the stairs

-That is when mapping the entry back into the full plan becomes more useful than standing at the door and guessing.
+That's when mapping the entry back into the full plan becomes way more useful than standing at the door and guessing.

 If you want to know whether your entry and staircase really create a main rush line, mark the front door and the overall layout in the nine-grid tool.
-That gives you a much steadier basis for deciding whether you need a light buffer or a stronger intervention.
+It'll give you a much steadier basis for deciding whether you need a light buffer or a stronger intervention.